Chapter 5.46

 5.46.060 Departmental analysis.

-(1) The city clerk will send copies of special event permit applications to all pertinent city departments for review and determination of services required.
+(1) The community development director or designee will send copies of special event permit applications to all pertinent city departments and/or outside agencies when deemed necessary for review and determination of services required.

 (2) The applicant is required to contract with the Marysville police department and public works department to employ police officers for security and traffic control as determined by the departmental analysis.

-(3) Cost of city services, i.e., police, public works employees, etc. for special events will be estimated prior to the event.
+(3) Cost of city services, i.e., police, public works employees, etc., for special events will be estimated prior to the event.
 Additional costs incurred will be evaluated following the completion of the event.
 The city may in its discretion require a cash deposit for such costs.
 (Ord.
-2099 § 6, 1996).
+2901 § 1, 2012).

 5.46.070 Insurance required.

-The applicant is required to obtain and present evidence of comprehensive liability insurance naming the city of Marysville as an additional insured for use of streets, public rights of way and publicly owned property such as parks.
-The insurance requirement is a minimum of $1,000,000 for individual incidents, $2,000,000 aggregate, per event, against all claims arising from permits issued pursuant to this chapter.
-A certificate of insurance shall be required naming the city as an additional insured and indemnifying the city’s, its officers, employees and agents from all causes of action, claims or liabilities occurring in connection with the permitted event.
-In circumstances posing an unusual risk of liability the city may, in its discretion, increase the minimum insurance requirements.
+Except as otherwise provided in this chapter, the applicant is required to obtain and present evidence of comprehensive liability insurance naming the city of Marysville, its officials, officers, employees and agents as additional insured for use of streets, public rights-of-way and publicly owned property such as parks.
+The insurance policy shall be written on an occurrence basis and shall provide a minimum coverage of $1,000,000 for individual incidents, $2,000,000 aggregate, per event, against all claims arising from permits issued pursuant to this chapter.
+The insurance policy period shall be for a period not less than 24 hours prior to the event and extending for a period of not less than 24 hours following completion of the event.
+In circumstances presenting a significantly high risk of liability the city may, in its discretion, increase the minimum insurance requirements, and in circumstances presenting a significantly low risk of liability, the city may in its discretion reduce the minimum insurance requirements.
 (Ord.
-2099 § 7, 1996).
+2901 § 1, 2012).

 5.46.080 Denial of permit.